Synthesizing efficient circuits for Hamiltonian simulation: Results

+\end{proof} We can also interpret $\phi$ as the overall phase incurred between $W$ and $W^{\dagger}$.
 For given values of $\alpha_i'$, $\phi$ is an $n$-variable Boolean function where $x_j$ are the Boolean variables.
 We can evaluate a truth table and get all the $2^n$ values of $\phi$ for different values of $(x_1,\ldots,x_n)\in\{0,1\}^n$.
 For each distinct non-zero absolute phase value $|\theta|$ (ignoring sign), we can have a sub-circuit $\mathcal{C}_{|\theta|}$ that has only one controlled rotation $cR_z(2\theta)$ gate.
 The complete circuit can be obtained by combining these different sub-circuits (one for each $|\theta|\neq 0$), in between the diagonalizing Clifford circuits $W, W^{\dagger}$.
 The ordering of the sub-circuits do not matter.

 Now we discuss how to synthesize sub-circuit $\mathcal{C}_{|\theta|}$, for one such distinct absolute value of $\phi$.
-Let $\mathcal{M}_{\theta}$ be the set of binary values for variables $x_1, x_2, \ldots, x_n$, such that $\phi$ computes to $\theta$ in Equation \ref{eqn:phi}.
+Let $\mathcal{M}_{\theta}$ be the set of binary values for variables $x_1, x_2, \ldots, x_n$, such that $\phi$ computes to $\theta$ in Equation \ref{eqn:phi_v}.